 Designed to provide upper-level undergraduate students with an introduction to legal analysis and effective legal writing through the preparation of a legal memorandum, judicial opinion, and other written assignments.
 For students interested in attending law school, this course bridges the gap between the undergraduate experience and law school.

-Prerequisite(s): [One 200- level course in Political Science] (3-0-3) (C)(S)
+Prerequisite(s): [(PS 190-299) OR (SOC 209) OR (SOC 210) OR (SOC 221)] (3-0-3) (C)(S)

-Politics of Africa
+Government & Politics in Africa